DropSnorz/OwlPlug/README.md

 :earth_africa: [OwlPlug Website](https://owlplug.com) | :pushpin: [Roadmap](https://owlplug.com/roadmap) | :page_facing_up: [Documentation](https://github.com/Dropsnorz/OwlPlug/wiki)

-**Why i have created OwlPlug ?**
+**Why I have created OwlPlug ?**

 OwlPlug came from my hate of installing and managing audio plugins.
 The process is very annoying.
-I always wanted something simple thats looks like dependency managers or online content store.
+I always wanted something simple that looks like dependency managers or online content store.
 I've started this just for fun...
-But because it was so simple to install plugins, i've discovered dozens of cool plugins just by using my own tool.
-So i realized this is not just a different way to install plugins, it's a real opportunity to share and discover awesome free and open sourced plugins developed by the community.
+But because it was so simple to install plugins, I've discovered dozens of cool plugins just by using my own tool.
+So I realized this is not just a different way to install plugins, it's a real opportunity to share and discover awesome free and open sourced plugins developed by the community.

 All kinds of feedbacks are greatly welcomed.